Universe

 serialize-cbor(value) -> bytes

-Serializes to CBOR binary format for WASM plugins.
+Serializes to CBOR binary format.
+Usefull when passing values to WASM plugins.

 let bytes = sertyp.serialize-cbor(my_value)